-- translation_files_expression: A path expression which reflects the file/directory structure of your translation files.
+- translation_files_expression: A path expression that reflects the file/directory structure of your translation files.
 The expression must contain the <lang> keyword, denoting where the file paths differentiate per language, e.g.

-- language_mapping: If you use language codes other than the standard ISO ones, the integration lets you set up custom one-to-one language mappings.
+- language_mapping: If you use language codes other than the standard ISO ones (ISO 639-1, ISO 639-2 or ISO 639-3), the integration lets you set up custom one-to-one language mappings.
 You'll just need to add a language_mapping section to the YAML configuration file.

 The configuration follows a YAML syntax, and users can define a list of individual files or use regular expressions to match multiple files at once.
 Illustrated examples can be found in the sections to follow.

 filters: - filter_type: file file_format: PO source_file: locale/example.po source_language: en translation_files_expression: 'Translations/<lang>/'